 Dennis P. Stradford was elected a director of the Company in 2002.
-Mr. Stradford served on the Company's Audit Committee from November 2002 until November 2003.
-Mr. Stradford joined Nomis Solutions, Inc., a provider of price optimization solutions to the financial services industry, as its President and Chief Executive Officer in January 2004.
+Mr. Stradford joined Nomis Solutions, Inc., a provider of price optimization solutions to the financial services industry, as its Chairman, President and Chief Executive Officer in January 2004.
+He served as Chief Executive Officer until July 2009 and Chairman until February 2010.
 Mr. Stradford was the Chief Executive Officer of CascadeWorks, Inc., a provider of e-procurement software to Fortune 1000 companies, from 2000 to 2003.
 From 1998 to 2000, he was Chief Executive Officer of SupplyBase, Inc. a provider of web-based supply-chain management software and services.
 From 1985 to 1997, Mr. Stradford was with Flextronics International, Ltd., a publicly traded company, and served as its Senior Vice President, Sales and Marketing.
 He previously held executive and sales positions with Zehntel, Inc. and International Business Machines Corp.
-Mr. Stradford holds a B.A. from San Jose State University and an M.A., M. Div. from St. Patricks Theolgaite.
+With his wealth of experience in senior management, Mr. Stradford brings to the Board of Directors considerable expertise on strategic, operational, and sales and marketing issues.
+Mr. Stradford holds a B.A. from San Jose State University and an M.A., M. Div. from St. Patrick's University.